List of Doctors characters introduced in 2001–2002: Jude Carlyle

 Dr. Jude Carlyle, portrayed by Natalie J. Robb, first appeared on 3 September 2001 and made her last appearance on 19 March 2004.
-Jude originates from a working class, Glasgow background and had experience as a police surgeon prior to her being hired at the Riverside Health Centre.
+Jude originates from a working class and Glaswegian background.
+She had experience as a police surgeon prior to her being hired at the Riverside Health Centre.
 Her BBC Online profile stated that Jude has wild impulses and is "attracted to the dark and the dangerous".
 Also prior to her arrival, she had been married twice but sees both marriages as big mistakes.
 The second marriage lasted six weeks when Jude discovered her husband having sex with her sister, Beth (Valerie Gogan).

 Jude's exit storyline sees her cheat on her boyfriend with his father and she gets pregnant.
 When the man's wife discovers the affair, she pushes Jude down the stairs.
 The baby is unharmed but she later learns that they have Down's syndrome.
 When Ben Kwarme (Ariyon Bakare) learns of the baby's diagnosis, he proposes to Jude to support the pair of them.
 However, she knows that she does not love him and rejects him.
 She later moves back to Glasgow to be with her family.

 Years after her exit from Doctors, Robb admitted that she did not know how she coped on the series due to the medical terminology.
 She surprised herself when her brain "managed to take in all the information of the doctor jargon".
 However, she used her knowledge and experience from Doctors when she came into contact with a pregnant woman in labour who had collapsed and was bleeding.
 On the experience, Robb explained: "She was really panicking about losing the baby, obviously.
 For some reason, maybe because of Doctors, I was very calm."